Texas Woman’s University

 Short History

-Founded in 1901, Texas Woman’s has evolved into a major university with campuses in Denton, Dallas and Houston.
-With a legacy in health-related professions and more than half of current graduates earning a health-related degree, TWU is a significant economic driver for North Texas.
+Founded in 1901, Texas Woman’s in 2021 transformed into a university system with campuses in Denton, Dallas and Houston.
+More than half of its graduates earn health-related degrees, making Texas Woman’s a significant economic driver for Texas.
 The university offers a comprehensive catalog of academic studies, including baccalaureate, master’s and doctoral degrees in nursing, health professions, education, business and the arts and sciences.
-The university pioneered distance education and has been recognized as a leader in delivering online instruction.
+The university pioneered distance education and is recognized as a leader in delivering online instruction.

 Logo